mehtab2808/whatsapp-news-automation/DEPLOYMENT_GUIDE.md

 1. Select "Daily WhatsApp News Bot" in the Actions tab.
 2. Click **Run workflow**.
 3. Select `main` branch and click the green **Run workflow** button.

 ---

+## Managing WhatsApp Session

+The bot uses a persistent session stored in MongoDB.
+If the session expires or you need to re-authenticate:

+1.  **Run the login script locally:**
+    ```bash
+    npm run login
+    ```
+2.  **Scan the QR code** with your WhatsApp (Linked Devices).
+3. The script will save the new session to MongoDB automatically.
+4. The bot in GitHub Actions will pick up the new session on the next run.

+---